 Well that didn’t take long.
 Only about six months after we bid adieu to 3% down mortgages, they have resurfaced.
+Just in time for the 2014 spring home buying season.

 But this time things are a little different.
 Though Fannie Mae and Freddie Mac still don’t accept mortgages with less than five percent down, some individual lenders have loosened up guidelines in an effort to increase business.